tepoltlab/RhithroLoxo_DE/README.md

-## Differential expression analysis of _Rhithropanopeus harrisi_'s evolved response to _Loxothylacus panopaei_ infection
+## Coevolutionary history and contemporary exposure shape host transcriptomic response to a body-snatching parasite

 #### by Zachary Tobias

-This GitHub repository contains all necessary scripts and metadata for the execution of a differential expression analysis pipeline of an RNA-seq dataset from experimental infections of various populations of the mud crab _Rhithropanopeus harrisi_ with differing degrees of historical exposure to the parasitic barnacle _Loxothylacus panopaei_.
-This repository serves as a supplement to my first-year research report entilted "Comparative transcriptomics reveals signatures of parasitic manipulation and coevolution between an estuarine crab and an invasive parasite".
-Note that a variety of analyses/data explorations are documented in this repository that are not included in the final report.
+This GitHub repository contains all necessary scripts and metadata for the bioinformatic analyses presented in the article "Coevolutionary history and contemporary exposure shape host transcriptomic response to a body-snatching parasite", currently under review in *Molecular Ecology*.
+Note that a variety of analyses/data explorations are documented in this repository that are not included in the final publication.

-The analysis starts from previously demultiplexed, trimmed, and cleaned 50bp, single-end sequence reads from an Illumina HiSeq 2000.
+The analysis starts from previously demultiplexed, trimmed, and cleaned (using TrimGalore!)
+50bp, single-end sequence reads from an Illumina HiSeq 2000.
 It also utilizes a previously generated transcriptome for the parasite.
-These files can be made available upon request.
+The raw reads are available on the NCBI SRA under BioProject ID PRJNA633282 and the *L. panopaei* transcriptome is available on Dryad (DOI HERE!).
 Aside from these two exceptions, all steps of the pipeline are included herein and should be readily repeatable by readers familiar with basic programming in bash, R, and python.
 Most commands up through the generation of the differential expression matrix are executed using the workflow engine 'Snakemake', relying on packages installed in conda environments and a few borrowed or custom scripts.
 The major exception to this are those commands with the functional annotation package EnTAP v0.9.0-beta, which lacks a conda distribution and must be installed manually.
 Instructions for installation are included below in the section below entitled "EnTAP Setup"; additional instructions can be found [here](https://entap.readthedocs.io/en/latest/introduction.html).

 All steps in the pipeline were carried out on Poseidon, the high performance cluster (HPC) at Woods Hole Oceanographic Institution.